This link has inspired me to do a thought experiment, follow me down the rabbit hole for a second:

-I’ve long wondered if this - that women don’t recognize the symptoms of a heart attack in themselves, and consequently don’t get the fast care that is vital for heart attack survival - is the reason heart disease is the #1 killer in women.
+I’ve long wondered if this - the fact that women don’t recognize the symptoms of a heart attack in themselves or other women, and consequently don’t get the fast care that is vital for heart attack survival - could be a reason heart disease is the #1 killer in women.
 Women statistically take better care of themselves health-wise, than men do.
 Women see doctors more frequently and are more likely to follow those doctors’ recommendations closely.
-Why would both men and women have the same most common cause of death?
+So why wouldn’t women be at least as good at caring for their hearts as men?

-Heart attack symptoms in men are well known.
-We all know what it means when a guy on TV clutches his chest or left arm and falls over.
-This scene is often followed by a rush to the emergency room in an ambulance, and a shirtless guy being shocked back to sinus rhythm with the electric paddles.
+Heart attack symptoms in men are well known, we witness them all the time on TV.
+We all know what it means when a guy clutches his chest or left arm and falls over, gasping for breath.
+This scene is often followed by a rush to the emergency room in an ambulance, and a shirtless guy being shocked back to sinus rhythm with electric paddles.
 “CLEAR!”
 Right?
 Everyone knows that’s what a heart attack looks like.
 Because of TV.

 Except you can’t show a topless woman on TV - and you can’t defibrillate a woman in a bra.
 So victims of heart attacks on TV are *always* male.
 Did you know that a woman having a heart attack is more likely to have back or jaw pain than chest or left arm pain?
 I didn’t - because I’ve never seen a woman having a heart attack.
 I’ve been trained in CPR and Advanced First Aid by the Red Cross over 15 times in my life, the videos and booklets always have a guy and say the same thing about clutching his chest and/or bicep.